-This notice is provided on behalf of Highlands Cancer Center (Highlands) This Notice of Privacy Practices describes how we may use and disclose your Protected Health Information to carry out treatment, payment or healthcare operations, and for other purposes permitted or required by law.
+This notice is provided on behalf of Highlands Oncology.
+This Notice of Privacy Practices describes how we may use and disclose your Protected Health Information to carry out treatment, payment, or healthcare operations, and for other purposes permitted or required by law.
 “Protected Health Information” is information that may identify you and that relates to your past, present, or future physical or mental health, and may include your name, address, phone numbers, and other identifying information.

 We understand that medical information about you and your health is personal and confidential, and we are committed to protecting the confidentiality of your medical information.
 We created a record of the care and services you receive at Highlands.
 We need this record to provide services to you and to comply with certain legal requirements.